Jess Ainscough wasn’t just The Wellness Warrior – she was a freedom fighter.

 I met Jess at the end of a culinary Masterclass I hosted in 2012.
 The classroom soon became a TV set for the inaugural cooking sessions of Healthtalks TV.
 With no scripts, lots of love and high energy, Jess, Mel, Nat and I burst onto the online screens of thousands talking love, enema, coffee, hormones, and all things food, health and wealth.

 The vision of my dearest colleague Dr. Nat Kringoudis, Healthtalks TV became a phenomenon, and to this day I am still in awe of the impact it had – and still has.
 Like a great green smoothie, HT quenched the insatiable thirst of a collectively conscious audience.

-Jess once wrote that I was “someone she loves, admires and has so much respect for’.
-When she asked me to cater for her wedding to her beloved Tallon, I had to accept.
+When Jess asked me to cater for her wedding to her beloved Tallon, I had to accept.
 Uncertain whether I would actually be in Australia, I mentally plotted out 2015 so I could deliver on my promise.
 Sadly that day will not come.

 As time unveils the secrets of Jess’ somewhat early departure, our united sadness will morph into joy as we embrace the opportunity we had to witness a real life saint amongst our mortal midst.
 We will recognize that her ascension was motivated by love and not death, by connection and not disintegration.